ssenmosip/mosip-temp-documentation/MOSIP-Device-Service-Specification.md

 data.bioValue - Encrypted and Encoded to base64 biometric value.
 AES GCM encryption with a random key.
 The IV for the encryption is set to last 16 digits of the timestamp.
 ISO formated bioValue.
 Look at the Authentication document to understand more about the encryption.

+hash - the value of the previousHash atribute in the request object or the value of hash atribute of the previous data block (used to chain every single data block) concatenated with the hex encode sha256 hash of the current data block before encryption.
-data.sessionKey - Random AES key used for the encryption of the bioValue.
+sessionKey - Random AES key used for the encryption of the bioValue.
 The encryption key is encrypted using the public key with RSA OAEP.
 Sent as bas64

+payload is defined as the entire encrypted byte array of data block.
+The data block data - Data block is of JWS format base64urlencode(header).base64urlencode(payload).base64urlencode(signature)

 #### Windows/Linux: